awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-example-scenarios.md

 Paulo creates a managed policy named `ExampleDevelopment` using the following JSON text\.
 He then attaches it to a group named `Development` and adds all of the developers to the group\.

+**Note**
+Paulo's power users might need `iam:CreateServiceLinkedRole` permissions to use some services and features\.
+He understands that adding this permission allows the users to create any service\-linked role\.
+He accepts this risk for his power users\.

 ```
 {